Cellphonexf/AI-Social-Decision-Making-Turing-Tests/README.txt

-##AI Rationality vs. Human Rationality in Social Decision-Making: Psychological Turing Tests##
+##Evaluating Large Language Models’Ability to Predict Human Social Decision-Making Across Evolutionary-Sensitive Dimensions##

 Welcome to the GitHub repository for our research project.
 This repository contains the code and data used in our study.